madjava/my-ckad-journey/README.md

 ### CKAD Practice Tests

 These tests really really helped me, i can't say it enough, i went though each twice.
-First pass through the result where not all that pretty 😜, so i found out what i was doing wrong, filled the knowledge gaps and circled back this time armed with more knowledge.
+First pass through was abit rough in some areas, so i found out what i was doing wrong, filled the knowledge gaps and circled back.

 * [CKAD Exercises](https://github.com/dgkanatsios/CKAD-exercises)
 * [Practice Enough With These 150 Questions for the CKAD Exam](https://medium.com/bb-tutorials-and-thoughts/practice-enough-with-these-questions-for-the-ckad-exam-2f42d1228552)